observeinc/terraform-provider-observe/docs/resources/dataset.md

 this value will reduce the preference for using this dataset when computing paths between two datasets.
 - `rematerialization_mode` (String) Specifies rematerialization mode when updating a dataset.
-Options include "rematerialize" and "skip_rematerialization".
-If no option is used, "rematerialize" is used by default.
+Options include "rematerialize" and "skip_rematerialization" - if no option is used, "rematerialize" is used by default. "skip_rematerialization" will skip rematerialization if certain conditions are met, will rematerialize otherwise.

 ### Read-Only